-SEKEM-Wahat is part of the Egyptian development initiative “SEKEM”, that has worked with unwavering dedication for more than 43 years and transforms hostile desert landscapes into functional ecosystems and sustainable communities.
+SEKEM Wahat is part of the Egyptian development initiative “SEKEM”, that has worked with unwavering dedication since the 1970s and transforms hostile desert landscapes into functional ecosystems and sustainable communities.

 Inherently, the SEKEM community is based on an integrative and holistic perspective of sustainable development in every single activity.
 Apart from the environmental work SEKEM is building new sustainable and self sufficient communities, providing artistic activities for workers, families and community members, providing school education and is working on infrastructure improvements.